dblumenfeld/claude-agent-orchestration/README.md

 # Plan & Review — Adversarial Planning Workflow for Claude Code

 An automated spec-to-plan workflow using Claude Code Agent Teams.
 A Planner agent generates an implementation plan from a specification document.
-An independent Critic agent reviews it.
-They loop until the Critic approves (each loop spawns a fresh Critic with no context of previous reviews).
+An adversarial Critic agent stress-tests it.
+They loop — with the Critic verifying claims against the actual codebase and auditing prior feedback — until the plan meets a strict approval checklist.
 You get the final plan to sign off before any code is written.

 ## Why This Works

-The core insight is **context isolation**.
-When the same session that writes a plan also reviews it, the reviewer is polluted by the author's reasoning — it tends to rubber-stamp its own work.
-By spawning a fresh Critic each review round with zero context from the planning session, you get genuinely independent feedback.
-This is sometimes called adversarial review or the four-eyes principle.

-The workflow encodes a pattern you'd otherwise do manually:
-1. Write plan in Session A
-2. Open fresh Session B, paste plan, get critique
-3. Copy critique back to Session A, revise
-4. Clear Session B, repeat

-This repo automates steps 2–4.
+The core insight is **adversarial tension with accountability**.
+The Critic is designed to find problems, not approve plans.
+It must verify claims by reading actual source files, audit whether prior feedback was genuinely resolved (not just acknowledged), and meet a strict multi-point checklist before it can approve.
+The Planner, in turn, must address every issue individually — either fixing it or pushing back with reasoning.
+This creates a productive dialectic where neither side can hand-wave.

+The workflow enforces a minimum of 4 review rounds.
+Each new Critic receives the full history of prior feedback, so it can build on previous concerns rather than starting from scratch.
+This prevents the common failure mode where a fresh reviewer misses issues that were already identified and supposedly fixed.

 ---